padrinobook/padrinobook/chapters/user_profile.md

 ```

 The new thing here is the [subject](https://relishapp.com/rspec/rspec-core/v/3-6/docs/subject/explicit-subject "subject").
-It describe a thing (object, class, method) under test.
-Because we are testing only one object here, the name `subject` is fine for use but if you handling several objects in a test, you can't possibly guess what `subject` is because it is not intention revealing.
+It describes a thing (object, class, method) under test.
+Because we are testing only one object here, the name `subject` is fine.
+If you're handling several objects in a test, you can't possibly guess what `subject` is because it is not intention revealing.
 For that case you better give the object the right name.

-Padrino is requiring helper automatically in the `spec_helper` file with the following line:
+Padrino is requiring helpers automatically in the `spec_helper` file with the following line:

 ```ruby
 # spec/spec_helper.rb

 ...

 Dir[File.expand_path(File.dirname(__FILE__) + '/../app/helpers/**/*.rb')]
   .each(&method(:require))
 ...
 ```

-Here is the outline of the tests:
+Here is the outline for the tests of the `session_helper.rb`:

 ```ruby